souvik500/Simple-Search-Engine-By-Java-Servlet-HTML-CSS-JSP/README.md

-# Search Engine in java
+# Search Engine in java Servlet

 The purpose of this project is to find any word very quickly.
 Here i use only one particular website and i search any keyword from that website's pages